-The first month or so I work on my form and getting it where it needs to be.
+The first month or so I work on my form to get it where it needs to be.
 I like to shoot each shot as perfect as I can.
-As much as I want to shoot a good score I try not to focus much on score at this point.
+As much as I want to shoot a good score, I try not to focus on it at this point.
 I am more concerned with my form and making good shots.

-As the November rut passes and archery hunting season ends I will start shooting more and more.
-This is when I start to shoot more serious.
-I put more value on the score and try to get my equipment sorted out.
-I will replace the bowstring and cables on my bows and get them ready for the upcoming season.
-With my body in better shape I can now start to sort out what is working and what isn’t working on my setup.
-I will shoot different setups back to back or day to day and make fair comparisons.
-It’s always good to shoot multiple rounds when doing testing for the best results.
+As the November rut passes and archery hunting season ends, I start shooting more and more.
+This is when I get more serious about my shooting.
+I put more value on the score and sort out my equipment.
+I replace the bowstrings and cables on my bows and get them ready for the upcoming season.
+With my body in better shape, I can figure out what is and isn’t working on my setup.
+I shoot different setups back-to-back or day to day to make fair comparisons.
+When testing, it’s always good to shoot multiple rounds to get the best results.

 Focus on Maintenance Beginning Mid-December

 By mid-December I shoot my bow almost every day if possible.
 I ramp up the number of arrows shot to 60-120 arrows a day.
 If I’m happy with my setups, these are for score.
 If I feel like something needs work, I address it.
 If I’m not aiming well, I spend the day working exclusively on my aim.
 If I’m getting lazy on the release end, I work on that.